josdejong/typed-function/README.md

 ### Version 1

+- Be able to turn off exception throwing.
 - Extend function signatures:
   - Optional arguments like `'[number], array'` or like `number=, array`
   - Nullable arguments like `'?Object'`